JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/ae61405a-add5-49ba-a496-0445d93475aa)<p>
 Lets refresh the VPC panel on AWS to confirm if our **custom VPC** has been deleted.<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/4938792c-1a7d-482d-9382-486f1d2e1bed)<p>
-Successfully, **Terraform** has teared down the vpc.
+Successfully, **Terraform** has torn down the vpc.

 Since we will be needing this VPC to build other infrastructures, we will create the vpc again by running the **apply** command:<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/def4870f-d5fc-4a01-a932-0a2b354f6822)<p>
 Command executed without error.
 We will confirm from the VPC pane in the AWS management console.<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/da4815d9-ed3a-46f5-9441-791589bcd7a4)<p>
 Our custom vpc, **dev-vpc**, has been created as shown above with the VPC-ID, **vpc-0b0e2732a0982c0bb**.
-Clearly, this is a newly created VPC as compared to the first one we deleted which had the vpc-ID, **vpc-04552a2b38121e57**.
+This is a newly created VPC as compared to the first one we deleted which had the vpc-ID, **vpc-04552a2b38121e57**.
 This is the **power** of terraform, infrastructure comes and go as needed.

 ## Deploying a Subnet and Referencing Other Resources
-Next, we will deploy a subnet to which we will bdeploy our Elastic Compute Cloud (EC2).
+Next, we will deploy a subnet to which we will deploy our Elastic Compute Cloud (EC2).
 Let's add another resource:
 ```
 resource "aws_subnet" "mtc-subnet" {
     vpc_id = aws_vpc.mtc-vpc.id